qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-14-Kerr-nonlinearities.md

 plot_fock_distribution_vs_time(tlist, result.states);
 ```

 So the fock state distribution is constant, but let's see how the Wigner function of the state evolves in time.
-To best illustrate the dynamics of the Winger function we make a short movie that show the Wigner function from time $t=0$ to the the final time of the evolution.
+To best illustrate the dynamics of the Wigner function we make a short movie that shows the Wigner function from time $t=0$ to the final time of the evolution.

 ```python
 fig, ax = plt.subplots(1, 1, figsize=(8, 8))